jackson2000118-crypto/Labs/Trees/README.md

 In this team activity, we have learned about the different types of search algorithms, and how they can be used to traverse a tree.
 We have also learned about the different types of tree traversals, and how they can be used to print out the tree in different orders.

 We will come back to the traversal types when we explore graphs, which are a more complex data structure than trees but the fundamentals are the same.
 Searching is used throughout computer science, and knowing your data and which search is best often helps with the efficiency of your program.
-For a Binary Search Tree (your homework), that is almost exclusively depth first traversal of your code, as you always know "which direction" to traverse until you find the node you are looking for.
+For a Binary Search Tree, that is almost exclusively depth first traversal of your code, as you always know "which direction" to traverse until you find the node you are looking for.

 ## Technical Interview Practice